Create and edit tables using solution explorer

 |Primary Image||System entities that support images will already have an Image field.
 You can choose whether to display data in this field as the image for the record by setting this field to [None] or Default Image.

 For custom entities you must first create an image field.
-Each entity can have only one image field.
+Each table can have only one image field.
 After you create one, you can change this setting to set the primary image.
-More information: Image fields
+More information: Image columns

 You can also make the following changes: